mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

 Totem:
   # When this set to true, on players death totem will be used even if he is not holding it in hand
   RemoveFromInventory: false
+  # Require permission node for totem to be taken from inventory
+  # RemoveFromInventory should be set to true and if this enabled player will need cmi.totem.frominventory
+  RequirePermission: false
   Cooldown:
     # When this set to true player can use totem only every X second's
     Use: false